nicehash/NiceHashMiner-Archived/README.md

 LessThreads | 0 ..
 64 | Reduce number of threads used on each CPU by LessThreads.
 ForceCPUExtension | 0, 1, 2 or 3 | Force certain CPU extension miner.
 0 is automatic, 1 for SSE2, 2 for AVX and 3 for AVX2.
 AutoStartMining | true or false | When set to true, NiceHashMiner will automatically start mining when launched.
-HideMiningWindows | true or false | When set to true, ccminer and cpuminer console windows will be hidden.
+HideMiningWindows | true or false | When set to true, sgminer, ccminer and cpuminer console windows will be hidden.
 StartMiningWhenIdle | true or false | Automatically start mining when computer is idle and stop mining when computer is being used.
 MinIdleSeconds | number | When StartMiningWhenIdle is set to true, MinIdleSeconds tells how many secunds computer has to be idle before mining starts.
 SwitchMinSecondsFixed | number | Fixed part of minimal time (in seconds) before miner switches algorithm.
 Total time is SwitchMinSecondsFixed + SwitchMinSecondsDynamic.